Harriet Tubman Biography

 What was the Underground Railroad?

 As you probably know, the Underground Railroad wasn't an actual railroad.
-It was a loosely organized network of secret routes, safe houses, and people who were willing to aid runaway slaves in their flight north.
-The Underground Railroad was run by escaped slaves, free blacks, abolitionists, and Quakers.
+It was a loosely organized network of secret routes, safe houses, and people who were willing to aid runaway enslaved in their flight north.
+The Underground Railroad was run by escaped enslaved, free blacks, abolitionists, and Quakers.
 Quakers were a religious group who strongly believed that slavery was evil and should be abolished.

 A Ride for Liberty -- The Fugitive Slaves